dishan1223/Uptime-Monitoring-API/CONTRIBUTING.md

 # Contributions to Uptime Monitoring API

-We welcome contributions from the community!
-Whether it's bug reports, feature suggestions, or code contributions, your help is appreciated.
+We welcome contributions from the community, whether bug reports, feature suggestions, or code contributions.
+I appreciate your help.
 Please follow the guidelines below to ensure a smooth and collaborative process.

 ---